mbeddr/mps-platform-docs/src/doc/docs/aspects/documentation.md

 This aspect is contributed by the language ^^com.mbeddr.doc^^ in {{ mbeddr() }}.
 It allows to define a documentation node which can be exported to xhtml, latex and markdown.
 New targets can be implemented easily.
-When you invoke the intention *Add Reference to Documented Concept* while defining a new section as part of a chapter, the documention for this concept will be shown in the *Documentation* tool at the bottom part of the screen.
+When you invoke the intention *Add Reference to Documented Concept* while defining a new section as part of a chapter, the documentation for this concept will be shown in the *Documentation* tool at the bottom part of the screen.

 !!! question "How do you export the documentation?"